next-projects/nextframework/documentation/org.nextframework.report.generator/README.md

 ## Overview

-Dynamic report generation from entity classes.
-Define reports in XML with filters, grouping, aggregation, and charts - the framework handles query building, data retrieval, and rendering.
+This module provides **dynamic report generation** based on XML definitions.
+Reports are described declaratively - specifying the data source, filters, grouping, columns, and charts - and the framework handles everything else: query building, data retrieval, aggregation, and rendering.

+These XML definitions can also be created programmatically, and they serve as the foundation for a **complete report designer UI** with:

+- Entity and property selection
+- Visual report builder (groups, filters, columns, charts)
+- Filter forms for end users
+- PDF/HTML generation with progress monitoring

+See [CONTROLLER.md](CONTROLLER.md) for the built-in UI.

+---

+## XML Definition

 ```xml
 <report name="SalesReport">